On a personal note...

 I asked her if she was receiving the government support that she is entitled to and she replied in the affirmative.
 But that amount isn't enough to maintain even a small apartment and provide for her children.
 I wondered if I might turn to Yad Eliezer on her behalf and then she told me:

-"I met Dov Wiesel (the CEO of Yad Eliezer).
+"I met Dov Wiesel.
 The man has a heart of gold.
 He arranged for me to receive formula for my baby

 , as well as a monthly food box